iaincollins/iaincollins/README.md

 ## 🛰 [ICARUS Terminal](https://github.com/iaincollins/icarus)

-_🕹️ Immersersive 3rd party interface for the game Elite: Dangerous._
+_🕹️ Immersive 3rd party interface for the game Elite: Dangerous._

 <a href="https://github.com/iaincollins/icarus"><img src="https://user-images.githubusercontent.com/595695/192074952-3bfa22b1-2dd1-45f6-893e-0f56ae5b87c7.png" width="300" align="left"></a>

 ICARUS Terminal is a companion app / second screen for the game Elite: Dangerous, the modern online, multiplayer universe successor to the 1984 classic space game Elite.
 Designed for both desktop/laptop computers and for tablets/phones.

-The app hooks into the game to provide context-sensitive real time information (event driven and socket based) by combining the game API with third party APIs and agumenting them with additional contextual data to inform, entertain and help players.
+The app hooks into the game to provide context-sensitive real time information (event driven and socket based) by combining the game API with third party APIs and augmenting them with additional contextual data to inform, entertain and help players.

-It is built with React, Node.js, Go, C++ and native OS APIs and uses GitHub releases API to drive updating.
-It is distrubted as a self-contained installer that comes in at around 20MB.
+It is built with React, Node.js, Go, C++ and native OS APIs and uses GitHub releases to push updates.
+It is distributed as a self-contained installer that comes in at around 20MB.

 ## 🔑 [NextAuth.js](https://next-auth.js.org)